Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 State Fiscal Year 2014-2018 Program Cycle

 On April 16, 2014, Secretary Gottlieb announced approval of approximately $39 million in CMAQ awards, which will fund 24 projects in the bicycle-pedestrian, public transit, traffic flow, and alternative fuel CMAQ eligibility categories.
-The Wisconsin Department of Transportation (WisDOT)plans to solicit CMAQ applications every second calendar year, so the next opportunity to submit CMAQ applications should occur in 2015.
+WisDOT plans to solicit CMAQ applications every second calendar year, so the next opportunity to submit CMAQ applications will occur in 2015.

 Beginning with projects awarded in 2010, local sponsors constructing projects requiring a Local Let Contract (LLC) must attend a one-day training session.
 The training session instructs sponsors on the local letting process and results in certification to administer and deliver these projects.
 The updated Sponsor's Guide (August 2014) and the Certification form are available below.
 The third document provides clarification on frequently asked questions regarding the certification process.